Team-Clueless/virat_controller/README.md

 This is the main controller node.

 This node subscribes to both /virat/controller/input and path topic (either from the path planning module or other fake nodes), time syncs them and feedes them into a single callback.
-The callback method then passes the data into a mpc model and sends the optimum data into the /virat/cmd_vel topic.
+The callback method then passes the data into a mpc model and pubilshes the optimum actuator variables in /virat/cmd_vel topic.

 ```bash
 roslaunch virat_controller controller_bringup.launch